ordina-jworks/ordina-jworks.github.io/_posts/2016-04-25-ryan-de-gruyter-angularjs-components.md

 <currencies-select on-selected="$ctrl.toSelected(selectedCurrency)" ...
 {% endhighlight %}

-Another way of accessing selectedCurrency, is to use __$locals__.
+Another way of accessing selectedCurrency, is to use `$locals`.
 This is useful when you want to send multiple types of data back.
-The advantage is you don't not have to specify each parameter separately in the component's template.
+The advantage is you don't have to specify each parameter separately in the component's template.
-The disadvantage is _$locals_ is not descriptive.
+The disadvantage is `$locals` is not descriptive.

 {% highlight javascript %}
 <currencies-select